dijasila/GPAW/doc/tutorialsexercises/magnetic/spinspiral/spinspiral.rst

    (see :download:`plot.py`)

-Calculating the energy of the spin spiral ground state could be done using a (2, 1, 10) supercell of the iron lattice in a standard noncollinear ground state calculation.
+Calculating the energy of the spin spiral ground state could be done using a (2, 1, 10) supercell of the iron lattice in a standard non-collinear ground state calculation.
 It would however be difficult to verify the local minimum since wave vectors close to the minimum are incommensurate with the unit cell, and so a huge supercell would be required.